ultraleap/Unity-Hand-Interaction-Experiments/README.md

 ## Warnings
 This repository has been made available for you to work with, edit and make your own versions.
-This repository and any derivatives of it is presented on an ‘as-is’ basis in line with the [Apache license][apache].
+This repository and any derivatives of it is presented on an ‘as-is’ basis in line with the [BSD-3 License][bsd3].
 Unless it is an officially released application available from our website or an explicitly agreed license, it is not supported by Ultraleap and we are not responsible for anything that you create.